beckn/certification-suite/README.md

 - Run `node backend-api.js` to start backend server
 - Spin up a MongoDB local instance with port 27017 and database name 'my_database'
 - By default the API will work on port 5000
+- Run `node VC.js` to start the VC Server

 # Frontend